pramod2157/Santander-Customer-Satisfaction-Kaggle-Project/README.md

-# Santander-Customer-Satisfaction is a kaggle competetion and I have different machine learning algorithms and tried out ensemble of those.
+# Santander-Customer-Satisfaction is a kaggle competetion and I applied different machine learning algorithms and tried out ensemble of those.